Blaze Bayley: BLAZE / Blaze Bayley (1999–2007)

-Blaze Bayley Band (2007–2011)
+Blaze Bayley (2007–onwards)

 In February 2007, Blaze Bayley Band (also known as BBB) added guitarists Nicolas Bermudez and Rich Newport, bassist Dave Bermudez, and drummer Rico Banderra and recorded the live DVD album Alive in Poland, released later that year.
 Bayley announced that Rich Newport had left the band to pursue a "career" as a guitar teacher later on that year, and Jay Walsh would replace him onstage for the remainder of the tour.
 Jay was made a full member of the band in November 2007.
 Bayley also announced the addition of drummer Lawrence Paterson, formerly of British metal bands Chokehold and Shadowkeep at the same time.

 In July 2008, Blaze Bayley Band (BBB) released their debut studio album, The Man Who Would Not Die.
 The album also contained the band's first single, "Robot", despite only being available digitally.
 It is sometimes regarded as a mini-compilation as it includes many bonus tracks.
 In September Debbie Hartland, Blaze's wife and manager of the band, died of a stroke after some weeks of recovery.
 The singer and the band, although distraught by the loss, bravely continued to perform in honour of her love and committed work.
 The band recorded another DVD live at Z7, The Night That Will Not Die, which was released in March 2009.
 Blaze Bayley announced that the band had started recording for their new album on 28 September 2009.
 A contest was run on the band's forum: the first two people who correctly guessed the title of the new album would receive a free signed copy.
 The title was revealed to be Promise and Terror a few days later.

 The second album Promise and Terror was released on 1 February 2010.
 Professional reviews were generally very positive.
 The album was produced by Jason Edwards.